CrispyCB/Write-The-Docs-Reading-List/README.md

 To document a new entry in the repository, please follow these steps:
 1. Open the Markdown file in edit mode.
 2. Find the relevant section of the file (or add a new one following the syntax of previous sections).
 3. Add your entry.
-Entry syntax should have the following: [NAME OF BOOK/LINK](LINK) by AUTHOR NAME.
+Entry syntax should have the following: [NAME OF BOOK/LINK](LINK) followed by AUTHOR NAME.
 Links should be to Amazon, Goodreads, or, in the case of blogs, directly to the blog post in question.